Automated Constitutive Model Discovery by Pairing Sparse Regression Algorithms with Model Selection Criteria: Introduction

 The present work addresses these gaps by introducing a fully automated framework for constitutive model discovery that systematically combines three sparse regression algorithms, namely, LASSO, \ac{LARS} \cite{efron_leastAngleRegression_2004}, and \ac{OMP} \cite{pati_orthogonalMatchingPursuit_1993,mallat_matchingPursuits_1993}, with three model selection criteria: \ac{AIC} \cite{akaike_AkaikeInformationCriterion_2011}, \ac{BIC} \cite{neath_BayesianInformationCriterion_2012}, and $K$-fold \ac{CV} \cite{bengio_varianceKFoldCV_2003}.

 Path-based and greedy algorithms offer attractive alternatives for constructing sparse models from large candidate libraries. \ac{LARS} \cite{efron_leastAngleRegression_2004,khan_robustLinearModelSelectionLARS_2007,blatman_adaptiveSparsePCEBasedOnLARS_2011,zhang_LARSForModelSelection_2014} is a path-based algorithm that efficiently traces the entire solution path of the $\ell_1$-constrained optimization problem.
 In contrast, \ac{OMP} \cite{pati_orthogonalMatchingPursuit_1993,tropp_greedAlgorithmsSparseApproximation_2004,blumensath_differenceOMPAndOrthogonalLeastSquares_2007} is a heuristic method that approximates the solution of the $\ell_0$-regularized problem.
-By adding at each iteration the term most strongly correlated with the current residual, \ac{OMP} circumvents the combinatorial complexity of exact $\ell_0$ minimization while still yielding compact models.
-While not greedy in the strict sense, \ac{LARS} shares with \ac{OMP} the sequential, term-by-term inclusion strategy, initiating the model with a single active term and progressively expanding the active set; in contrast, \ac{LASSO} starts with the full set of candidate terms and applies uniform shrinkage to drive many coefficients exactly to zero.
-This incremental construction of \ac{LARS} and \ac{OMP} can be particularly advantageous in model discovery frameworks, as it exposes the hierarchy of term relevance.
+By adding at each iteration the term most strongly correlated with the current residual, \ac{OMP} circumvents the combinatorial complexity of exact $\ell_0$-minimization while still yielding compact models.
+While not greedy in the strict sense, \ac{LARS} shares with \ac{OMP} the sequential, term-by-term inclusion strategy, initiating the model with a single active term and progressively expanding the active set. {In contrast, LASSO defines an $\ell_1$-penalized least-squares problem that promotes sparsity through coefficient shrinkage controlled by a regularization parameter.
+Following the interpretation in \cite{hastie_statisticalLearning_2009}, the LASSO solution path may be viewed either as a shrinkage from the fully populated parameter vector or, equivalently, as a forward inclusion process starting from the empty parameter vector.} An advantage of \ac{LARS} and \ac{OMP} is that these algorithms expose the hierarchy of term relevance, which is particularly advantageous in model discovery frameworks.